mehulagg/gitlab_test/doc/legal/individual_contributor_license_agreement.md

   You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
 You may provide support for free, for a fee, or not at all.
 Unless required by applicable law or agreed to in writing, You provide Your Contributions on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON- INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.

   You agree to notify GitLab B.V. of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.

+- **Conveyance to Other Contributors:**

+  GitLab B.V. grants to Other Contributors a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce and prepare derivative works of contributions made under this license for the purpose of submitting said derivative works to GitLab B.V.

 This text is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/) and the original source is the Google Open Source Programs Office.